denaliyinuo/Texas_Deep_Freeze/README.md

 * include stat discussing the amount of reduction in electricity at the peak blackout time. (max shortfall of 28884 MW, could have reduced shortfall by 13.8% during this hour)
 * include stat discussing the reduction in time of the blackouts.

-Between 3 am on Feb 15th to 6 am on Feb 19th, a 97 hour period, there was an shortfall of approximately 1,670 GWh.
-Without considering the contributions from the influx of electricity from SWPP and CENACE, ERCOT could only satisfy about 74% of the electricity demand.
-The inflow from DC ties satisfied about 4% of demand.
-If the two HVDC projects had not been scrapped, they would have reduced the shortfall by about 24%, resulting in about 84%
+The most severe blackouts occured between 3 am on February 15th to 6 am on February 19th, a period 97 hours.
+During this time, there was a shortfall of 1,670 GWh, or an average power flow of approximately 17200 MW, and a max power shortfall of nearly 29000 MW.
+Based on data from the EIA, the day ahead demand curve was used to estimate the actual demand during this time, and in turn, the estimated electricity shortfall.
+Excluding the electricity provided by SWPP and CENACE, ERCOT was only able to provide about 74% of the electricity demand during this time.
+The DC ties with SWPP and CENACE provided additional power to satisfy a little over 1% of the demand, increasing the amount of electricity demand satisfied from 74% to 75%.
+If the proposed 4000 MW HVDC lines had exisited and were able to run at 100% capacity during this time, then they would satisfied about 6% of demand, increasing the satisfied demand from 75% to 81%.
+This shows that the proposed HVDC projects would have had a significant impact on reducing the blackouts during this crisis.

 ![2](/png/Figure_11.png)